FEASTorg/BREADS/README.md

 ## Documentation

-To see an overview of current BREADS see the [summary](docs/descriptions_full.md) doc or to see the full documentation click [here](https://feastorg.github.io/BREADS/).
+To see the full documentation visit [our page](https://feastorg.github.io/BREADS/).

 ## Contributing

 Start designing your own slice or make a pull with your improvements!

 For more details see the [FEASTorg CONTRIBUTING](https://github.com/FEASTorg/.github/blob/main/profile/CONTRIBUTING.md) guidelines on our organization profile.

 ### Mechanical (Cases)